Retreat of glaciers since 1850: Antarctica

+Ice shelves

+Ice shelves are not stable when surface melting occurs.
+In the last several decades, glaciologists have observed consistent decreases in ice shelf extent through melt, calving, and complete disintegration of some shelves.
+Well studied examples include disruptions of the Thwaites Ice Shelf, Larsen Ice Shelf, Filchner–Ronne Ice Shelf (all three in the Antarctic) and the disruption of the Ellesmere Ice Shelf in the Arctic.

 Tropics

 Tropical glaciers are located between the Tropic of Cancer and the Tropic of Capricorn, in the region that lies 23° 26′ 22″ north or south of the equator.
 Strictly, a tropical glacier is located within the astronomical tropics; the area where the annual temperature variation is less than the daily variation, and is within the oscillation area of the Intertropical Convergence Zone.

 Tropical glaciers are the most uncommon of all glaciers for a variety of reasons.
 Firstly, the regions are the warmest part of the planet.
 Secondly, the seasonal change is minimal with temperatures warm year round, resulting in a lack of a colder winter season in which snow and ice can accumulate.
 Thirdly, few taller mountains exist in these regions upon which enough cold air exists for the establishment of glaciers.
 Overall, tropical glaciers are smaller than those found elsewhere and are the most likely glaciers to show rapid response to changing climate patterns.
 A small temperature increase of only a few degrees can have almost immediate and adverse effect on tropical glaciers.

 Near the Equator, ice is still found in East Africa, the Andes of South America and New Guinea.
 The retreat of equatorial glaciers has been documented via maps and photographs covering the period from the late 1800s to nearly the present.
 99.64% of tropical glaciers are in Andean mountains of South America, 0.25% on the African glaciers of Rwenzori, Mount Kenya and Kilimanjaro, and 0.11% in the Irian Jaya region in New Guinea.